jeffCheng/code_practice/object-oriented design/CallCenter/README.md

 }
 ```

-THe Respondent, Director, and Manager classes are now just simple extensions of the Employee calss.
+The Respondent, Director, and Manager classes are now just simple extensions of the Employee calss.

 ```
 class Manager extends Employee {